 7. Be Consistent with Rewards

-However, given this information, when learning how to train a dog to not run away from you and/or be a reliable off-leash dog, punishment (even passive) isn’t necessary or helpful.
-Instead, when your dog ignores your calls, especially if they are off-leash in a non-fenced area, you should always respond by attempting to engage them rather than ignoring them.
-Really what “punishment” means here is simply the lack of getting a treat or a praise “Good job!”.
+Given this information, when your dog ignores your (re)calls, especially if they are off-leash in a non-fenced area, you should always respond by attempting to engage your dog rather than ignoring them.

 8. Pack Irresistible Treats

-This motivator could be cut up hot dogs, shredded chicken, pieces of bacon, small cubes of cheese, or even a whole burger patty.
-You’ll know when you find the motivator that your pup finds irresistible, because they’ll exhibit all the signs of excitement: dilated eyes, a tail wagging full-speed, and eyes that are focused on whatever you’re holding in your hand.
+You’ll know when you find the motivator that your dog finds irresistible because they’ll exhibit all the signs of excitement: dilated eyes, a tail-wagging full-speed, and eyes that are focused on whatever you’re holding in your hand.

 When you do find an irresistible reward, use it sparingly.
 You don’t want your dog to get tired of it too quickly.

 Rotating treats is a great approach when not only training a dog tricks but also in gaining their attention while enjoying an off-leash excursion, because they’ll always be surprised and interested in returning to you to see what’s new.

 It's important that your dog understands these treats are rewards and not bribes.

 When you call the dog, even if it’s not from a far distance, do not show them the treat or rattle a treat bag.

 The treat should only appear once the dog has obediently come to you when called.